prayaspatnaik21/PlayWithPython/README.md

 # Install Packages

-Use the Package manager [pip](https://pip.pypa.io/en/stable/) to install necessary Libraries
+Use the Package manager [pip](https://pip.pypa.io/en/stable/) to install necessary Libraries for Web Scraping with BeautifulSoup and Requests

 ```bash